 How to Hand-Pollinate

-Cucurbits have both male and female flowers on the same plant, and each looks different.
-Female flowers have a miniature fruit at the base of the flower, and a shorter stem compared to the male flower.
-Male flowers have a longer stem and typically appear first in the season, theoretically to attract pollinators.
+Cucurbits have both pollen-producing and fruit-producing flowers on the same plant, and each looks different.
+Fruit-producing flowers have a miniature fruit at the base of the flower, and a shorter stem compared to the pollen-producing flower.
+Pollen flowers have a longer stem and typically appear first in the season, theoretically to attract pollinators.

-Once you identify which flower is male and which is female, you can hand-pollinate.
-Pull the petals back or off of the male flower, exposing the pollen on the stamens.
-Using a paintbrush or a cotton swab, gently, but thoroughly, wipe the pollen and then place it onto the central female flower part, known as a pistil.
-You can also just cut off the male flower and use it as a paintbrush to pollinate several female flowers.
+Once you identify the types of flowers, you can hand-pollinate.
+Pull the petals back or off of the pollen-producing flower, exposing the pollen on the stamens.
+Using a paintbrush or a cotton swab, gently, but thoroughly, wipe the pollen and then place it onto the central fruit-producing flower part, known as a pistil.
+You can also just cut off the pollen flower and use it as a paintbrush to pollinate several fruiting flowers.